 - Results are more noticeably affected by variations of different local keywords.

-So, in the end, it’s clear that Google is trying to make their local results more hyper-personalized and efficient through updates like Possum.
+So, in the end, it’s clear that Google is trying to make their local results more hyper-personalized and efficient through updates.
 It’s also pushing apart the relationship between organic and local results, so you can’t rely on one for the other.

 As with any update, this one continues to roll out.
 Yet another example of how Googe and local SEO is constantly changing.